HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 ### HTTP cookie

 When a user visits a website, they interact with a web server that can request the user's web browser to set and save an [HTTP cookie](https://developer.mozilla.org/docs/Web/HTTP/Cookies).
-This cookie corresponds to data saved in a text string on the user's device, and is sent with subsequent HTTP requests to the web server.
-Cookies are used to persist stateful information about users across multiple HTTP requests, which can allow authentication, session management, and tracking.
+This cookie corresponds to data saved in a text string on the user's device and is sent with subsequent HTTP requests to the web server.
+Cookies are used to persist stateful information about users across multiple HTTP requests—which can allow authentication, session management, and tracking.
 Cookies are also associated with privacy and security risks.

 ### First and third-party cookies

-Cookies are set by a web server and can be of two types: **first-party** and **third-party** cookies.
+Cookies are set by a web server and can be of two types: _first-party_ and _third-party_ cookies.
 First-party cookies are set by the same domain as the site the user is visiting, while third-party cookies are set from a different domain.

-Third-party cookies may be from a third party, or from a different site or service belonging to the same "first party" as the top-level site.
+Third-party cookies may be from a third party, or from a different site or service belonging to the same "first party" as the top-level site. _Third-party cookies_ are really _cross-site cookies_.
-**Third-party cookies** are really **cross-site cookies**.

 For example, imagine that the owner of the domain `example.com` also owns `example.net` and that the following cookies are set for a user visiting `https://www.example.com`: